jito-foundation/jito-solana/docs/src/operations/setup-an-rpc-node.md

 ## Examples for other clusters

-Additional examples of other Solana cluster specific validator commands can be found on the [Clusters](../clusters/available.md) page.
+Additional examples of other Solana cluster-specific validator commands can be found on the [Clusters](../clusters/available.md) page.

-Keep in mind, you will still need to customize these commands to operate as an RPC node, as well other operator specific configuration settings.
+Keep in mind, you will still need to customize these commands to operate as an RPC node, as well as other operator-specific configuration settings.

 ## Account indexing